 More country antique cupboards were produced in the Victorian period in simple designs like the Oak Arts & Crafts house keepers or the harness design some polished and occasionally painted.
 The Edwardian era was a time of new design in Antique Furniture with pieces being made to store sheet music designed by renowned makers such as Maple and Co to matching pairs of Bedside Cabinets, in beautifully figured walnut with fitted marble and French Art Nouveau influences.

-Magnificent Quality Late 19th Century Satinwood Antique Side Cabinet.
-This fine quality antique satinwood cabinet dates from the late 19th century, circa 1890 and displays fabulous kingwood and ebony inlay decoration.
+Victorian cupboards were very decorative with unusual timbers used in their construction.
+This fine quality Satinwood antique cabinet dates from the late 19th century, circa 1890 and displays fabulous kingwood and ebony inlay decoration.
 The doors have a wonderful brass fretwork front with pleated material backing, very ‘Regency’ in style.
 The doors are flanked by reeded turned columns with Corinthian designed capitals.
 It is a wonderful example of a quality late 19th century piece built in the Regency style.
 It displays fabulous herringbone and kingwood inlay around all the edges and, along with brass detailing, it compliments the golden shade of satinwood perfectly.

-Quality, Regency, Rare, Plum Pudding Mahogany, Antique Cupboard.
+This is quite an early example of a Plum Pudding Mahogany, Antique Cupboard.
 Two elegantly scrolled corbels flank two cupboard doors each having wonderfully figured plum pudding mahogany panels.
 The piece stands on a plain plinth and oozes quality, the fine carving and best quality timbers used are signs of a true craftsman.